Combinatorial theorems in sparse random sets: Concluding remarks

 Unfortunately, the function $\hat{c}(n)$ is not known to tend towards a constant.
 It could, at least in principle, wander up and down forever between the two endpoints.
 Nevertheless, we believe that extending this result to cover all (or any) of the theorems in this paper is important.

-There are other possible improvements that it might well be possible to make.
-We proved our graph and hypergraph results for strictly balanced graphs and hypergraphs, while those of Friedgut, R\"odl and Schacht apply to all graphs and hypergraphs.
+There are other improvements that it might well be possible to make.
+We proved our graph and hypergraph results for strictly balanced graphs and hypergraphs, while the results of Schacht \cite{S09} and Friedgut, R\"odl and Schacht \cite{FRS09} apply to all graphs and hypergraphs.
 On the other hand, our methods allow us to prove structural results such as the stability theorem which do not seem to follow from their approach.
-It seems plausible that some synthesis of the two approaches could allow us to extend these latter results to general graphs and hypergraphs in a tidy fashion.
+It seems plausible that some synthesis of the two approaches could allow us to extend these latter results to general graphs and hypergraphs in a tidy fashion.\footnote{In subsequent work, Samotij \cite{Sj14} showed how to adapt Schacht's method so that it also applies to structural statements such as Theorem~\ref{ApproxStab}.
+However, it still remains an open problem to extend the methods of this paper to all graphs and hypergraphs.}

 In our approach, restricting to strictly balanced graphs and hypergraphs was very convenient, since it allowed us to cap our convolutions only at the very last stage (that is, when all the functions involved had sparse random support).
 In more general cases, capping would have to take place ``all the way down".
 It seems likely that this can be done, but that a direct attempt to generalize our methods would be messy.